Other Research Facilities

-NREL's Distributed Energy Resources (DER) Test Facility is a working laboratory to test and improve interconnections among renewable energy generation technologies, energy storage systems, and electrical conversion equipment.
-Research being conducted includes improving the system efficiency of hydrogen production by electrolysis using wind or other renewable energy.
+NREL's Distributed Energy Resources Test Facility is a working laboratory for testing and improving interconnections between renewable energy generation technologies, energy storage systems, and electrical conversion equipment.
+Hydrogen-related research focuses on improving the system efficiency of hydrogen production via electrolysis using wind or other renewable energy resources.
 This research highlights a promising option for encouraging higher penetrations of renewable energy generation as well as producing hydrogen for transportation and other uses.

-NREL's wind-to-hydrogen project is a collaboration with electric utility Xcel Energy.
-The project connects electrolyzers, hydrogen storage, and electrical generators with wind turbines and photovoltaic arrays at the DER Test Facility to evaluate renewable energy/hydrogen electrolysis systems and develop effective power electronics for direct connection of turbines and arrays to electrolyzer stacks.
+NREL's wind-to-hydrogen project connects electrolyzers, hydrogen storage, and electrical generators with wind turbines and photovoltaic arrays to evaluate renewable energy/hydrogen electrolysis systems and develop effective power electronics for directly connecting turbines and arrays to electrolyzer stacks.

 Thermochemical Users Facility

-NREL's Thermochemical Users Facility (TCUF) includes pilot-scale equipment for liquefying or gasifying biomass and then either using those products to generate electricity or catalytically converting them to valuable fuels or chemicals.
-Catalytic conversion of synthesis gas to hydrogen by the "water-gas-shift reaction" is currently the most cost-effective means of producing hydrogen from renewable energy.
-NREL researchers work at the TCUF to improve that process.
+NREL's Thermochemical Users Facility includes pilot-scale equipment for liquefying or gasifying biomass, and then either using those products to generate electricity or catalytically converting them to valuable fuels or chemicals.
+Hydrogen research at this facility aims to improve the process for catalytic conversion of synthesis gas to hydrogen via the water-gas-shift reaction.

 High-Flux Solar Furnace

-NREL's High-Flux Solar Furnace can generate very high heat flux rates by concentrating the sun 2,500 times or more.
-NREL researchers are using the facility to explore thermochemical processes that generate hydrogen by oxidation and reduction of metal oxides.
+NREL's High-Flux Solar Furnace can generate very high heat-flux rates by concentrating the sun 2,500 times or more.
+Hydrogen research at this facility explores thermochemical processes that generate hydrogen by oxidation and reduction of metal oxides.
 This work could ultimately lead to still-higher-temperature thermal processes that directly split water into hydrogen and oxygen.